Marsh-In Summer Day Camp Associate 2021

 - Organize camp materials for activities and training resources: 15%

 - Train Habitat Heroes and staff on roles during camp week: 10%

-- Other Environmental Education opportunities such as library and after school programs: 5%
+- Other Environmental Education opportunities: 5%

 - Valid driver’s license

 - Bachelor’s degree or current college student in education, environmental science, biology, park management, or related field

 - Experience in leading and/or developing educational programs and/or summer camp programs